GowthamRajasri/c-sharp-validator/readme.md

 //If output has error return true or elae return fales public bool HasError

-//Get errorkeys only
-public List<string> ErrorKeys
+//Get errorkeys only from output public List<string> ErrorKeys

-//Get errorvalues only
- public string[] ErrorValues
+//Get errorvalues only from output public string[] ErrorValues

 ```